logzio/logz-docs/_source/logzio_collections/_log-sources/cloudfront.md

 <!-- logzio-inject:s3-config -->

+Log into your Logz.io account, and go to the [CloudFront log shipping page](https://app.logz.io/#/dashboard/data-sources/CloudFront) and use the provided **Configuration Wizard**.

 Logz.io fetches logs that are generated after configuring an S3 bucket.
 Logz.io cannot fetch past logs retroactively.
 {:.info-box.important}